-- The use of escape panels or windows part way along the net (developed to avoid burst bags) may also in itself result in some mortality of fish that pass through the window.
-It is believed that such devices are not currently used in the fishery. - The development of the fishery on younger hoki (2 years and over) on the Chatham Rise from the mid-1990s, and the prevalence of small hoki in catches off the WCSI in some years, may have resulted in some unreported mortality of small fish. - Overseas studies indicate that large proportions of small fish can escape through trawl meshes during commercial fishing and that the mortality of escapees can be high, particularly among species with deciduous scales (scales that shed easily) such as hoki.
+- The development of the fishery on younger hoki (2 years and over) on the Chatham Rise from the mid-1990s, and the prevalence of small hoki in catches off the WCSI in some years, may have resulted in some unreported mortality of small fish. - Overseas studies indicate that large proportions of small fish can escape through trawl meshes during commercial fishing and that the mortality of escapees can be high, particularly among species with deciduous scales (scales that shed easily) such as hoki.
 Selectivity experiments in the 1970s indicated that the 50% selection length for hoki for a 100-mm mesh cod-end is about 57-65 cm total length (Fisher 1978, as reported by Massey & Hore 1987).
 Research using a twin-rig trawler in June 2007 estimated that the 50% selection length was somewhat lower at 41.5 cm with a selection range (length range between 25% and 75% retention) of 14.3 cm (Haist et al 2007).
 Applying the estimated retention curve to scaled length frequency data for the Chatham Rise fishery suggested that between 47 t (in 1997-98) and 4287 t (in 1995-96) of hoki may have escaped commercial fishing gear each year.
-More recent research comparing the selectivity of 100 mm and MHS cod-ends in June 2017 suggested similar mean 50% selection lengths of about 48-49 cm for both gears, but with the MHS gear having a narrower selection range (11.7 cm compared with 14.8 cm for a 100-mm cod-end) (O'Driscoll & Millar 2017).
-Net-damaged adult hoki have been recorded in the WCSI fishery in some years indicating that there may be some survival of escapees.
+More recent research comparing the selectivity of 100 mm and MHS cod-ends in June 2017 suggested similar mean 50% selection lengths of about 48-49 cm for both gears, but with the MHS gear having a narrower selection range (11.7 cm compared with 14.8 cm for a 100-mm cod-end) (Millar et al 2023).
+Netdamaged adult hoki have been recorded in the WCSI fishery in some years indicating that there may be some survival of escapees.
 The extent of damage and resulting mortality of fish passing through the net is unknown.